toodrippyethan/ETHAFR297_fto2401_A2_EthanAfrika-Peters_CDV05/README.md

 #### Submission Guidelines

-- Submit your project as a ZIP file containing all the necessary files (HTML, CSS, JavaScript, images, etc.).
+- Submit your project GitHub link to the CDV05 Project Tab.
-- Ensure your project is well-documented, including a README file with instructions on how to view the site locally.
+- Ensure your project is well-documented, including a README file with instructions on how to view the site locally (if not yet deployed live).

 ### Tips for Success